“Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.”

 Did you know Catholics contribute less money to their parish than the members of nearly any other church in the United States?
 Catholics give on an average about $10 a week to their parish, said Mary Gautier, senior research associate at the Center for Applied Research in the Apostolate, a Georgetown University-affiliated research center.
 And this is in a time when just keeping the lights on, the boiler heated up, the roof from leaking, the organ in tune, the parking lot free of potholes and now the added costs of disinfectant materials, costs more than ever.

-Explanations for low Catholic giving have ranged from negative reaction to parish decision-making processes to the failure of the church to instill a sense of stewardship in the faithful.
+Explanations for low Catholic giving have ranged from their negative reaction to parish decision-making processes to the failure of the church to instill a sense of stewardship in the faithful.
 At OLHC, we hope we can express to you how important collections are.
 During this recent pandemic, when Churches were closed, your weekly collections sustained us and kept us going.
 Each week it varied, sometimes a really low week, sometimes a nice high week (usually the beginning of the month).
 Thank you so much for continuing to remember us!

 Your weekly offertory keeps the lights and heat on at OLHC, pays our utilities, our water/sewer and phone service, helps pay for our cleaning service, equipment and supplies needed for the office, state and local taxes, maintains your church and other parish buildings (Rectory, School, Convent), weekly groundwork, gas for our lawn mower, provides fair wages to parish staff, helps provide Catholic education through our parish faith formation program and supports our music ministry.
 Your pastor is living out his priestly vocation to preach the Gospel, minister the sacraments, and bring people to Christ.
 Your support allows us to share the Gospel message and the joy of knowing Jesus Christ in the East Allentown area.